-The Pirating Activities of your unwanted Tool Bars
+The Pirating Activities of your unwanted Toolbars

-Tool bars have been synonymous with junk for a long time, and with good reason.
+Toolbars have been synonymous with junk for a long time, and with good reason.
 Browsers like chrome, have hundreds of features and there is no need to have more than one browser with handy extensions.
 At best, these bars take up space and are useless (like the Google Toolbar for Internet Explorer) and at worst, they slow down your browsing, hijack your searches, and track your activity.

 2. Your Antivirus Is Disabled

 Compare this to your home.
 If somebody wanted to break into your house, the best way would be to deactivate your security system.
 The same goes for a clever computer virus.
 There is malware out there that can disable your antivirus software and allow free access to your computer.
 If this happens, or your antivirus is unable to update, then it's time to start the battle with the infection!
-Need somebody else to fight for you and you live in Legana?
+Need somebody else to fight for you and you live in Clarence Point or Launceston?
 Contact your computer specialist in that area to assist.

 3. Your PC Has Slowed to a Crawl

 There are many reasons why your PC’s performance may seem terribly slow, painfully slow, at times.
 First of all, check all the possibilities - Chrome is a memory hog, check it.
-Also check all your hardware to make sure it's all working as it should.
+Also, check all your hardware to make sure it's all working as it should.
 If all seems to be okay and your surfing is in slow motion, then that's a good indicator that you have a malware infection.
-Malware can run applications and services in the background that clog up your computer, and can have an incredibly detrimental affect on your computer’s performance.
+Malware can run applications and services in the background that clog up your computer and can have an incredibly detrimental effect on your computer’s performance.
 Any doubts about your ability to find the problem, call Burgos Computing Solutions.
 Easy!

 4. Disappearing Files

-The worst virus trend out there of late is ransom ware.
+The worst virus trend out there of late is ransomware.
 This infection encrypts all your files, putting them beyond reach.
 Don't ever pay.
 If the frustration is too much, then simply contact your computer specialist, as they know exactly what to do.
 This is another good reminder to back up your files anyway.

 There are other forms of malware that can affect your files.
 These may be harder to detect, and if you live in Exeter, for example, then there is a service available to you there.
-Large chunks of missing files requires a scan and an expert to find that virus.
+Large chunks of missing files require a scan and an expert to find that virus.

 5. Your Internet Connection Sucks